ottozastrow/indexAnyFrontend/standlet/docs/docs/notified bodies/Article 42 - Designation and notification procedure.md

            <p class="stitle-article-norm">Designation and notification procedure</p>
    <p class="norm">1.&nbsp;&nbsp;Member&nbsp;States may only designate
-conformity assessment bodies for which the assessment pursuant to Article&nbsp;39 was completed and which comply with Annex&nbsp;VII.</p>
+conformity assessment bodies for which the assessment pursuant to [[Article&nbsp;39](../notified bodiesArticle 39 - Assessment of the application.md)](../notified bodiesArticle 39 - Assessment of the application.md) was completed and which comply with Annex&nbsp;VII.</p>
    <p class="norm">2.&nbsp;&nbsp;Member&nbsp;States shall notify the
 Commission and the other Member&nbsp;States of the conformity assessment bodies they have designated, using the electronic notification tool